-Gains and losses in reserves on forward foreign exchange contracts as at 20th February 2021 will be released to the Income and Expenditure Account over the next three years to match the receipt of future income.
+Gains and losses in reserves on forward foreign exchange contracts as at 20th February 2022 will be released to the Income and Expenditure Account over the next three years to match the receipt of future income.
 All amounts reported as other comprehensive income in the Consolidated Statement of Comprehensive income relate to cash flow hedges.

-The hedging reserve on the Balance Sheet is represented by a net profit of £1.78 million (2020: loss of £502,000) on cash flow hedges as per the table above.
+The hedging reserve on the Balance Sheet is represented by a net profit of £0.42 million (2021: profit of £1.78 million) on cash flow hedges as per the table above.
 There was no ineffective portion attributable to these hedges.